phalcon/documentation/docs/application-cli.md

 Any exception thrown in the [Phalcon\Cli\Console][cli-console] component will be of type [Phalcon\Cli\Console\Exception][cli-console-exception], which allows you to trap the exception specifically.

 ## Tasks
-Tasks are the equivalent of controllers in an MVC application.
+Tasks are the equivalent of controllers in a MVC application.
 Any CLI application needs at least one task called `MainTask` and a `mainAction`.
 Any task defined needs to have a `mainAction` which will be called if no action is defined.
 You are not restricted to the number of actions that each task can contain.

 An example of a task class (`src/Tasks/MainTask.php`) is: